3SSF/payphone-selfbot/README.md

 4. Make a file named "names" and leave it blank.

-5. If you want a default argument configuration, in the root directory of the project create a file named "args.json" and make an array in it called "args", and format it with arguments as you would normally, the only difference being a comma between each argument stack, and it surrounded by double quotes.
+5. **(OPTIONAL!)** If you want a default argument configuration, in the root directory of the project create a file named "args.json" and make an array in it called "args", and format it with arguments as you would normally, the only difference being a comma between each argument stack, and it surrounded by double quotes.

 example: